Two Times Blue: Composition

 "Two Times Blue" is a pop rock song with a length of three minutes and fifty-eight seconds.
 In the verses, Harry responds to a lover who accuses her of being a "two timer" and "Miss Calculation", in turn defending herself and singing that she "can't give up—I love you through and through".
-The song's chorus, which has been described as catchy, has been described as being "oddly romantic", consisting of the lyrics "Well maybe I could’ve been better/Yeah, maybe I’ve been kind of bad/But I know, oh yes I know/You’ll be two times blue if I go".
+The song's chorus, which has been described as catchy and "oddly romantic", consists of the lyrics "Well maybe I could’ve been better/Yeah, maybe I’ve been kind of bad/But I know, oh yes I know/You’ll be two times blue if I go".
 Musically, the song has been described as having a "guitar-fueled-meets-beatbox template", while Harry's vocals have been called "rough around the edges".
 The song's radio edit made more extensive use of synthesizers and deemphasize Harry's vocals; it's also longer than the original version, with a length of four minutes and twenty-nine seconds.

 Release

 On September 7, 2007, "Two Times Blue" was released as the lead single from Necessary Evil, Harry's fifth solo studio album and first solo release in fourteen years.

 The single also spawned a number of dance remixes.
 On September 9, 2007, an extended play of remixes of the song was released via eMusic.
-A digital single release featured the album version as well as the "Nickel & DimeMix".
+A digital single release featured the album version as well as the "Nickel & Dime Mix".
 In November 2007, Harry released an alternate mix of the song, the Stonebridge Radio Edit, to radio stations.
 Other remixes were released by Soul Seekerz and Sixx:A.M., a side project of Mötley Crüe member Nikki Sixx.